 Credit: Towfiqu barbhuiya on Unsplash

 Make a colourful calendar to track their fasting goals and achievements and put it up on a wall.
 For every day that they completed their fasting, put a gold star or a sticker and words of encouragement!
 This gives them a sense of pride in the efforts they made and would encourage them to do it more often ⭐️

 5. Prepare for fasting together

-Whether it's waking up for sahur or helping set the table for iftar, get our kids involved in the everyday process during Ramadan.
-They could help hand out the dates for the family members who are fasting and learn its importance at the same time.
+Whether waking up for sahur or helping set the table for iftar, get your kids involved in the everyday process during Ramadan.
+They could help hand out the dates for the fasting family members and learn their importance at the same time.
 Let them get used to the routine and they would want to be part of it ❤️

 7. Lead by example